Haakon-Lotveit/awesemantic/README.md

 awesemantic
 ===========

-A semantic web-application for flight data, with a stupid name so people won't look.
+A semantic web-application for flight data, with a AWESOME name so people won't look without taking heed.

 Woop!
 =====